 OKR vs Balanced Scorecard – How are they similar?
 How are they different?
 Can they work together?

-There are many questions out there like How are OKRs similar to Balanced Score Cards?
+There are many questions out there.
+Some of them are: How are OKRs similar to Balanced Score Cards?
 How are they different from each other?
 Can they be used together?
-Let us start, first, by understanding them and then go on to answering these aforementioned questions.
+Let us start, first, by understanding them and we shall then go on to answering them.

 WHAT IS OKR?